Summer Spiritual Growth Kit

 My Lord and My God, I firmly believe that you are here, that you see me, that you hear me.
 I adore you with profound reverence.
 I beg pardon for my sins and the grace to make this time of prayer fruitful.
 My Immaculate Mother, St. Joseph my father and Lord, My Guardian Angel, intercede for me.
 Amen

 6) Spiritual Reading.
 It's like summer reading, only better.
 How about Luke/Acts (They’re a package)?
 Maybe use this reading as the basis for your mental prayer.
 (See #3 – An integrated solution!)
-If you want more to read, I suggest the Introduction to the Devout Life by St. Frances de Sales.
+If you want more to read, I suggest the Introduction to the Devout Life by St. Francis de Sales.

 7) Devotion.
 Remind yourself of God throughout the day.
 Remember the Blessed Mother.
 You can squeeze in a Rosary or at least a decade lots of times -- in the car, walking to a meeting, waiting for an appointment, etc.